openAMRobot/OpenAMR/README.md

 OpenAMRobot is a project initiated, operated, and controlled by **Botshare LTD** (Cyprus Company ID HE479056).
 Botshare LTD owns the transferable economic rights in original OpenAMRobot material created by or validly assigned to it.
 Third-party material remains subject to its respective ownership, licences, and notices.

-Public distribution under this repository's applicable licence grants the permissions stated in that licence; it does not transfer ownership of underlying copyright, trademarks, patents, or other intellectual property.
+Original OpenAMRobot software and firmware are licensed under MIT, documentation under CC BY 4.0, and hardware design source under CERN-OHL-P-2.0, as mapped in [`LICENSING.md`](LICENSING.md).
+Public distribution grants the permissions stated in the applicable licence; it does not transfer ownership of underlying copyright, trademarks, patents, or other intellectual property.

 Accepted external contributions require DCO sign-off and an applicable Individual or Corporate Contributor Agreement governing assignment of transferable economic rights to Botshare LTD. Contributor attribution and legally non-waivable authorship or moral rights remain recognized.